alfonsoros88/binn/slides.md

 ## Part1: Building the bindings crate

 - Using `bindgen` and `build.rs`
-- Use the `cc` crate to build and link `binn`
+- Use the `cc` crate to build and link the library

-## Part2: Building the rust interface for `binn`
+## Part2: Building the rust interface

-- Use scoping to manage resource allocations
-- Macros for generate repetitive code
+- Resource management
+- Code generation with macros and generics
+- Lifetimes and ownership
-- Undefined Behavour all over the place
+- Tons of Undefined Behavour

+---

+# Part0: Fundamentals

+Symbols and Calling Conventions

 ---